Medically reviewed by Kristin Hall, FNP

 Well, as it happens, there’s some research out there to back up tea tree oil’s purported acne treatment benefits.

-If you’re this far into the article and think you might want to give tea tree oil a try, the good news is that as a topical essential oil, it’s generally safe for topical use — which means there’s likely no harm in giving it a shot.
+If you want to give tea tree oil a try, the good news is that as a topical essential oil, it’s generally safe for topical use — which means there’s likely no harm in giving it a shot.

 Insider tips, early access and more.